 Another delicious way to eat Fuyu’s is to freeze them whole!
 When you are ready to have a healthy refreshing snack, simply pull them out of the freezer about 20 minutes before you are ready to eat it so it can soften a bit.
 Then cut off the top and dig in with a spoon.
 (I kind of stab at the still slightly frozen flesh to loosen it up so it’s almost a granita/slushy consistency.)

 Dehydrating is one of my all time favorite ways to preserve the season.
 My dehydrator is one of the best kitchen tools I have!
 If you are lucky enough to have a lot of persimmons, I suggest dehydrating them for a healthy snack throughout the winter… if they last that long!
 (Check back soon for a whole article dedicated on how to dehydrate persimmons.)

 Fuyu persimmons in baked goods:

 You can most definitely use Fuyu’s in baked goods (not just the Hachiya’s).
 Wait for them to get softer/riper, then peel (or just scoop out the pulp) and go to town.
 They are slightly milder in taste in baked goods than the Hachiya’s, but still so, so good.
-Coming soon to the blog, this Persimmon Spice Cookie recipe…
+Check out this Persimmon Spice Cookie recipe.

 Persimmon hostess gift: